Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 By Fran Thompson

 I’ve been connected to Jimmy Buffett ever since I played rugby for the Erie All-Blacks in the 1970’s.
-That was 1100 miles and a lifetime agao.
+That was 1100 miles and a lifetime ago.

-As soon as the rugby boys, local mill honkeys with a smattering of college kids, heard that people were eating Cheeseburgers in Paradise, we learned the song.
+As soon as the Erie boys – local mill honkeys with a smattering of college kids – heard that people were eating Cheeseburgers in Paradise, we learned the song.
 We tweaked one of the verses to “Two for a dollar.
 That’s 50 cents twice.’’
 And from Pittsburgh to Youngstown, we loudly and proudly let everyone within earshot know how we liked ours.
+I’ve carried that song in my rugby party songbook from Fort Lauderdale to Seattle and many places in between.

 My publishing highmark came early.
-Buffett wrote us a letter to the editor in response to a solid story one of my Parrot Head rugby teammates, Bob Patroni, wrote about him as a preview to his July 1990 concert at Ladd Memorial Stadium (with Little Feat and Clint Black).
+Buffett wrote us a letter to the editor in response to a solid story Bob Patroni wrote about him as a preview to Buffett’s July 1990 concert at Ladd Memorial Stadium (with Little Feat and Clint Black).

-Buffet passed away peacefully surrounded by family, friends, music and dogs on Sept.
+Buffett passed away peacefully surrounded by family, friends, music and dogs on Sept.
 1 after fighting Merkel Cell Skin Cancer for four years.
-He was 76, and his last gig was this past July in Rhode Island.
+He was 76, and his last gig was this past July in Rhode Island (Page 13).

-“Growing old is not for sissies, I promise you,” Buffett wrote on his website after cancelling stops on his 2023 tour.
+“Growing old is not for sissies, I promise you,” Buffett wrote on his website after cancelling stops on his final tour.

-“He lived his life like a song till the very last breath and will be missed beyond measure by so many,” Buffett’s family posted.
+“He lived his life like a song ‘til the very last breath and will be missed beyond measure by so many,” Buffett’s family posted when he died.

 “Jimmy didn’t have any illusions about who he was and what he was doing.
 He made fun of himself and he made fun of the institution of celebrity,’’ his friend James Taylor said.

-Buffett was Lower Alabama culture.
-He grew up with the same perfect sand between his toes.
-He projected inclusiveness, generosity and adventure.
+Buffett projected inclusiveness, generosity and adventure.
 He made it clear to all around him that fun is fair.
 And he became an international musical icon while doing so.

-I saw Buffett the only time he ever played at his sister’s restaurant in Gulf Shores.
-He was billed as Freddie & The Fishsticksa and it as the day of his scheduled show on the beach postponed by the threat of Hurricane Alex.
+I saw Buffett the only time he ever rocked his sister’s restaurant in Gulf Shores.
+It was at the Freddie & The Fishsticks show on the day that Hurricane Alex forced postponement of his scheduled free BP sponsored concert on Gulf Shores Public Beach.

 “I told Lucy she needs to get Jimmy to wear a One Ocean t-shirt on stage, but she said she didn’t like telling Jimmy what to do and was super reluctant to ask him,’’ Fisher said.